 “Instead of tokenistic consultation with the people who pay for it, and backroom negotiations with the government, the BBC should move to a model of being owned and directed by licence fee holders – who can help decide the trade-offs that the BBC must make to secure its future.”

-Put aside the irony that Nandy herself has created yet another “tokenistic consultation”.
-The principles she expressed are pivotal to the BBC’s future – as a national public institution, the BBC depends on the trust of and its accountability to its audiences.
+Put aside the irony that Nandy herself has created another “tokenistic consultation”.
+The principles she expressed are pivotal to the BBC’s future – as a national public institution, the BBC depends on the trust of its audiences.
 Recent scandals and long-running systemic failures in how the BBC is governed – not least the Government’s direct control over appointments, the licence fee, and its constitution via the Royal Charter – have only enhanced the case for a truly radical transformation of how the BBC is run and held to account, as outlined by Nandy in 2020.

 Bafflingly, none of these principles is present in the Green Paper.
-Its proposals on accountability and independence pay plenty of lip service to “the social contract between the BBC and licence fee payers”, but show no awareness of the essential democratic basis of this contract, which has been absent in the BBC since its foundation.
+Its proposals on accountability and independence pay plenty of lip service to “the social contract between the BBC and licence fee payers”, but show no awareness of the essential democratic basis of this contract, which has been absent since the BBC’s foundation.
 The Government’s proposals default to worn-out distractions around enhancing transparency, new mechanisms to ensure “that everyone feels their voice has been heard“, or tinkering around the edges of the BBC’s current governance model – such as expanding Ofcom’s regulation of the BBC, or introducing a more formal role for parliament in holding the BBC to account.

 “Often the work undertaken is not widely promoted or understood, including low awareness from the public on how they can get involved and contribute their views.
 Engagement needs to happen in a way that is visible to audiences, ensuring that everyone feels that their voice has been heard.”

-The recent crisis around the leaked BBC Board memo, and the on-going allegations of entrenched political interference by serving BBC Board members, has helped bring greater public awareness to the dangerous, antidemocratic and unjustifiable role of political appointees on the BBC Board.
+The recent crisis around the leaked BBC Board memo, and the on-going allegations of entrenched political interference by serving BBC Board members, has helped bring greater public awareness to the antidemocratic and unjustifiable role of political appointees on the BBC Board.
 Only a few weeks ago, ending the government’s power to directly appoint the Chair of the BBC and non-executive members of the BBC Board seemed like the largest political open goal in the history of BBC reforms.
-Yet the Green Paper is at pains to avoid acknowledging the obvious and insidious political interference that stems from Board appointments.
-It offers only, in tellingly non-committal tones, to consider “whether there should be a change to the government’s role in appointing Board members”.
+Yet the Green Paper is at pains to avoid acknowledging the obvious political interference that stems from Board appointments.
+It offers only, in non-committal tones, to consider “whether there should be a change to the government’s role in appointing Board members”.

 Accuracy – The section on ‘Trusted, impartial and accurate BBC news’ (pg.
-35) includes a throwaway proposal to “give accuracy equal importance alongside impartiality” by updating the BBC’s Public Purposes.
-The word ‘accuracy’ features just 5 times in the entire 92-page document, so it is not at all clear what has motivated the Government to see this as a vital and urgent addition to the BBC’s headline objectives.
+35) includes a proposal to “give accuracy equal importance alongside impartiality” by updating the BBC’s Public Purposes.
+The word ‘accuracy’, however, features just 5 times in the entire 92-page document, so it is not at all clear what has motivated the Government to see this as a vital and urgent addition to the BBC’s headline objectives.
 The BBC already features requirements for accuracy as part of its editorial guidelines, which are not only the binding standards code for the BBC’s news content but are also subject to external regulation and complaints oversight by Ofcom.
 The Government will need to justify what is currently lacking in the BBC’s Mission and editorial principles that merits such a revision to the BBC’s Public Purposes.

-Technology – The previous BBC Royal Charter (2006-2017), which first introduced the Public Purposes, featured a purpose to “deliver to the public the benefit of emerging communications technologies and services”.
+Technology – The previous BBC Royal Charter (2006-2017), which first introduced the Public Purposes, included a requirement to “deliver to the public the benefit of emerging communications technologies and services”.
 The current Charter (2017-2028) relegated this objective to a separate clause, meaning that the BBC had no foundational priority for being a leading player in ‘delivering tech for public good’ during the most significant period of expansion, development and market consolidation in the areas of digital platforms, Big Tech and data.

 The Green Paper’s section on BBC R&D suggests that the next Charter might put “research, development and innovation firmly back at the centre of the BBC’s public service activities, potentially as part of a new Public Purpose on driving growth” (pg.
 55).
 Restoring the abandoned public purpose certainly has appeal, but the Green Paper’s discussions for this are limited to only the benefits of public innovation in an industrial sense, such as “shar[ing] best practice and support[ing] the wider sector in benefiting from any advances”.
 This is quite different from the motivation of “delivering to the public” that was foremost in the previous Public Purpose on tech.
 Nowhere in the Green Paper has the Government considered any scope for the BBC to be an innovative player in developing public social media, video-sharing or digital communications platforms, seemingly content to leave these spaces dominated by unaccountable, exploitative profit-maximalising Big Tech companies with no commitments to the public interest.

 Local media – the UK’s local media faces an existential crisis, driven by corporate consolidation, concentrated ownership and mass closures of local newspapers, radio stations and community media outlets.
-The Green Paper recognises this, yet repeats the dominant narrative of the commercial sector that the BBC is ‘treading on the toes of the market’.
+The Green Paper recognises this, but repeats the dominant narrative of the commercial sector that the BBC is ‘treading on the toes of the market’.
 It proposes expanding the Local Democracy Reporter Scheme – which in practice is a public subsidy for the largest regional news publishers, who chose to withdraw from local news provision for commercial reasons – and requiring the BBC to “explore partnerships with high quality local media outlets” (pg.
 41).
 “The aim of this,” it continues, “would be to improve BBC access to local knowledge and insight, while providing other outlets with access to technology, skills and networks”.

 These are not two awkward sides of the same unfortunate coin.
 They are completely opposite political choices about why the BBC exists and how it should serve its audiences.
 It is impossible to have a universal BBC that also restricts itself to market gaps and cuts away at services for expendable or commercially unviable audiences.